jpnarkinsky/sanitize-html-stream/README.md

 The content still gets escaped properly, with the exception of the `script` and `style` tags. *Allowing either `script` or `style` leaves you open to XSS attacks.
 Don't do that* unless you have good reason to trust their origin.

-## About P'unk Avenue and Apostrophe
+## About sanitize-html-stream, P'unk Avenue and Apostrophe

 `sanitize-html-stream` is a streaming fork done in an afternoon of `sanitize-html`, which was created at [P'unk Avenue](http://punkave.com) for use in ApostropheCMS, an open-source content management system built on node.js.
 If you like `sanitize-html-stream` you should definitely [check out apostrophecms.org](http://apostrophecms.org).
-I've posted this to npm and github because it seems there's no other **streaming** html sanitizer available.
+I've posted this to npm and github because it seems there's no other **streaming** html sanitizer available and I should probably give back!